HL7/fhir-udap-security-ig/README.md

 ## Pull Requests

 Please make all pull requests against the 'main' branch only.
-The 'master' branch is a copy of the 'main' branch and only exists because HL7's current IG build framework requires a branch with this name to be present in order to work properly.
-Once the build framework issue is resolved, the 'master' branch will be removed.